antoniocampos13/antoniocampos13.github.io/content/articles/SQL/2020_10_12_Working_Data_CGC_Part1.md

 ## Querying the CGC

-Following registering, I created a project in the CGC dashboard and went into its data browser tool:
+I registered at CGC, then I created a project in the CGC dashboard and went into the data browser tool:

 ![CGC dashboard options]({static}/images/cgc_1.PNG)